udacity/nd1309_Project1_v2/README.md

 Libraries purpose:

-1. `bitcoinjs-lib` and `bitcoinjs-message`.
-Those libraries will help us to verify the wallet address ownership, we are going to use it to verify the signature.
+1. `bitcoinjs-lib` and `bitcoinjs-message` will help us verify wallet address ownership and signatures.
-2. `express` The REST Api created for the purpose of this project it is being created using Express.js framework.
+2. `express` is a node framework used to create The REST Api used in this project
-3. `body-parser` this library will be used as middleware module for Express and will help us to read the json data submitted in a POST request.
+3. `body-parser` is used as a middleware module for Express and will help us to read the json data submitted in a POST request.
-4. `crypto-js` This module contain some of the most important cryotographic methods and will help us to create the block hash.
+4. `crypto-js` is a module containing some of the most important cryotographic methods and will help us create the block hash.
-5. `hex2ascii` This library will help us to **decode** the data saved in the body of a Block.
+5. `hex2ascii` will help us **decode** the data saved in the body of a Block.

 ## Understanding the boilerplate code

-The Boilerplate code is a simple architecture for a Blockchain application, it includes a REST APIs application to expose the your Blockchain application methods to your client applications or users.
+The Boilerplate code is a simple architecture for a Blockchain application, it includes a REST APIs application to expose your Blockchain application methods to your client applications or users.

-1. `app.js` file.
-It contains the configuration and initialization of the REST Api, the team who provide this boilerplate code suggest do not change this code because it is already tested and works as expected.
+1. `app.js` contains the configuration and initialization of the REST Api, the team who provide this boilerplate code suggest do not change this code because it is already tested and works as expected.
-2. `BlockchainController.js` file.
-It contains the routes of the REST Api.
+2. `BlockchainController.js` contains the routes of the REST Api.
 Those are the methods that expose the urls you will need to call when make a request to the application.
-3. `src` folder.
-In here we are going to have the main two classes we needed to create our Blockchain application, we are going to create a `block.js` file and a `blockchain.js` file that will contain the `Block` and `BlockChain` classes.
+3. `src/` In here we are going to have the main two classes we need to create our Blockchain application, we are going to create a `block.js` file and a `blockchain.js` file that will contain the `Block` and `BlockChain` classes.

 ### Starting with the boilerplate code: